menu icon

 And then there are tons of non-woven fusibles.
 Use with caution, as these, especially if rigid, can add wrinkles to your bags.
 Not what you want. here is a list, and some of my experience with them:

-- thin, stiff medium-weight interfacing like Vilene S 320 - I love using Vilene 320 as flaps on bags, it makes them stable yet it does not crinkle, due to the perforations on the surface (magic!) - if you can't get it in your shop, it's close to Pellon Craft Fuse.
+• thin, stiff medium-weight interfacing like Vilene S 320 - I love using Vilene 320 as flaps on bags, it makes them stable yet it does not crinkle, due to the perforations on the surface (magic!) - if you can't get it in your shop, it's close to Pellon 808 Craft Fuse, but the latter will wrinkle...

-- Craft Fuse - perfect to make card slots on a wallet like the Kalina wallet.
+• 808 Craft Fuse or Vilene H250 iron-on - perfect to make card slots on a wallet like the Kalina wallet.
 Fuse it to the back, then fold as needed, making card slots.
 Then leave it to cool, and it's nice and crispy.
 Bingo!
+Use for card slots and reinforcing snaps and connectors.

 One more mid-weight type of interfacing I need to mention with making card slots, pockets, and the like - but this one is woven: